 At the core of Kanban lies a paradox: by limiting the amount of work we do, we become more productive.
+That’s one of the things that make Kanban one of the most preferred Agile frameworks.

 When you consider how much time we lose to multitasking (or, more accurately, task switching, since no one can truly multitask), you can see why this seemingly paradoxical methodology is so useful.

 Compared to Scrum, Kanban is a young work-management method.
+Its main objective is to visualize a team’s workflow and improve the efficiency of processing tasks.

 David J. Anderson best articulated its application to software development, in 2013, in the foundational book Kanban: Successful Evolutionary Change for Your Technology Business, and its adoption hasn’t been as universal as Scrum’s during the early days of Agile software development.
 But, for teams that chafe under the strictures of the Scrum process, Kanban can be a freeing alternative.